ravinalamada/mycolive_technical_test/README.md

 You can make your forked repo public.
 Anyway you'll benefit from having a new pet-project under your own github profile.

-We expect you to `create a new branch`, work on that `branch`, send a `pull request`, merging back your forked repository to our original repository after completing your tasks defined below.
+We expect you to `create a new branch`, work on that `branch` and send a `pull request`, merging back your forked repository to our original repository after completing your tasks defined below.

 ## Let's get started